samvera/bulkrax/README.md

 ## How it Works
-Once you have Bulkrax installed, you will have access to an easy to use interface with which you are able to create, edit, delete, run, and re-run imports.
+Once you have Bulkrax installed, you will have access to an easy to use interface with which you are able to create, edit, delete, run, and re-run imports and exports.

 Imports can be scheduled to run once or on a daily, monthly or yearly interval.

-These features are available to admins via the Importers tab on the dashboard.
+Import and export is available to admins via the Importers tab on the dashboard.
+Export currently supports CSV only.

 ### View List of Importers
 From the admin dashboard, select the "Importers" tab.
 You will see a list of previously created importers with details of last run, next run, number of records enqueued and processed, failures, deleted upstream records, and total records.
 From this page you can create a new importer, edit an importer or delete an importer.

+### View List of Exporters
+From the admin dashboard, select the "Exporters" tab.
+You will see a list of previously created exporters with details of last run, number of records enqueued and processed, failures, deleted upstream records, and total records.
+From this page you can create a new exporter, edit an exporter or delete an exporter.

-### Create an Importer
+### Create an Importer or Exporter
-To create a new importer, select the "New" button on the Importers page and complete the form.
-Name and Administrative set are required.
+To create a new importer, select the "New" button on the Importers or Exporters page and complete the form.
+Name and, for Importer, Administrative set are required.
 When you select a parser, you will see a set of specific fields to complete.

-### Edit an Importer
+### Edit an Importer or Exporter
-To edit an importer, select the edit icon (pencil) and complete the form.
-Name and Administrative set are required.
-When you select a parser, you will see a set of specific fields to complete.
+To edit an importer or exporter, select the edit icon (pencil) and complete the form.

-### Delete and Importer
+### Delete and Importer or Exporter
-To delete and importer, select the delete (x) icon.
+To delete an importer or exporter, select the delete (x) icon.

+### Downloading an export
+Once your the exporter has run, a download icon will apear on the exporters menu page.

 ## Contributing
 See